 Answer: There have been a number of studies in the last decade published in top medical journals that have evaluated the effectiveness of this type of treatment that our Behavioral Sleep Specialists can provide you for your insomnia.
 Overall, these reports show most people’s sleep improving to the point where they are satisfied with their sleep.
-After a review of these published research reports the National Institutes of Health, The American College of Physicians, and other professional groups concluded that CBT-I should be the primary treatment for chronic insomnia.
-These studies have also compared CBT-I treatment to sleeping pills.
-While a sleeping pill can provide immediate relief, it only lasts one night; its effects are temporary relief of symptoms.
-CBT-I typically takes a few weeks before improvement is noted but then is as effective as sleeping pills and lasts a lifetime.
+After a review of these published research reports the National Institutes of Health, The American College of Physicians, and other professional groups concluded that CBTI should be the primary treatment for chronic insomnia.
+These studies have also compared CBTI treatment to sleeping pills.
+While a sleeping pill can provide immediate relief, it only lasts one night of temporary relief of symptoms.
+CBTI typically takes a few weeks before improvement is noted but then it a cure that is as effective as sleeping pills but lasts a lifetime.

 Question: What can be done for people who experience sleepiness on the job,especially for shift-workers?